schmidward/cb_dailygraphics-templates/candidate_questions/readme.md

 * Write something in the `incumbent` field to add incumbent styling.
 * If the candidate provided a headshot, the `photo` field will match to the file of the corresponding name in the `/assets` folder.
 The filename must match exactly.

-This sheet also uses `_` as a pre-append to indicate that a field should be ignored.
+This sheet also uses `_` as a prefix to indicate that a field should be ignored.

 You will need to relabel your candidate questions with shorthand codes that match the labels in the `questions` tab.